rednafi/pysanity/docs/guide/README.md

     def this_is_a_function():
     ```

-* **Global constants**, that are usually defined on a module level, should be named in all captital letters with underscores separating words.
+* **Global constants**, that are usually defined on a module level, should be named in all capital letters with underscores separating the words.

     ```python
     # bad